 The most common complaint about the 2007 Focus is that the alternator tends to die sooner than expected.
-Many owners complained that the alternator will simply give out and affect the electrical components of the car, and sometimes without warning.
-2007 Focus owners are frustrated that they have to replace the alternator every 18 months or so.
+Many owners complained that the alternator would simply give out and affect the car’s electrical components, and sometimes without warning.
+2007 Focus owners are frustrated that they have to replace the alternator every 18 months.

 Another problem that many Focus owners have complained about is excessive tire wear.
 Factory tires succumbed to wear and tear way too fast and under low mileage.
 Many people tried using high-quality tires, but their new sets also got worn out fairly quickly.